-Anna and Władysław’s first child, Basia, was born in Wellington in 1958 when Anna and Władysław were still living in Daniell Street, Newtown.
-Bogdan arrived five years later, when they lived for a few months in Titahi Bay.
+The Piotrkowski’s first child, Basia, was born in 1958 when Anna and Władysław were still living in Daniell Street, Newtown.
+Bogdan arrived five years later, when they lived for a few months in Titahi Bay, Porirua.

-“We always spoke Polish with the children and it was the first language they spoke.
+“We always spoke Polish with the children.
 When Bogdan started kindergarten—he must have been about three and a half—the teacher said, ‘You shouldn’t be bringing him here because he cannot speak English.’
 I had to help out in the kindergarten because Bogdan couldn’t speak English, but he made connections with the kids.
 They play, they don’t have to know the language.

 “Later on a different teacher came to the kindergarten.
-She said, ‘He’s good, there is nothing to worry about,’ and I didn’t have to stay with him.
+She said, ‘He’s good, there is nothing to worry about.’
+I didn’t have to stay with him.

-“When he went to school I asked the teacher how he was getting on, she said, ‘He’s the top of the class.’
+“When he went to primary school I asked the teacher how he was getting on.
+She said, ‘He’s the top of the class.’

 “He had a friend living not very far from us, David, a lovely boy.
-My Bogdan would try to speak English, try to give a different twang, and David would speak English.
+My Bogdan would try to speak English, try to give a different twang, and David spoke English.
 They were good as gold.
-They used to know how to talk to each other, and yet that little David, when the other kids were walking home from school, he’d be sitting on the street and he would give them hidings, and yet he and Bogdan never had one fight, ever.
+They used to know how to talk to each other.
+That little David, when the other kids were walking home from school, he’d be sitting on the street and he would give them hidings, and yet he and Bogdan never had one fight, ever.

 The Piotrkowski family at Anna's 60th birthday celebrations in 1994.

-Anna is now a great-grandmother, something that has helped her deal with her husband’s death on 1 February 2015.
-Basia, a teacher, married Murray Powell, a school principal; their son, Aleksander, now has two sons of his own, Ryder and Jakob.
+Anna is now a great-grandmother, something that has helped her cope after her husband’s death on 1 February 2015.
+Basia, a teacher, married Murray Powell, a school principal.
+Their son, Aleksander, now has two sons of his own, Ryder and Jakob.
 Bodgan died on 15 March 2013.
-His widow, Jane, née Mabson, and two sons, Jordan and Vincent, live close enough for regular visits.
+His widow, Jane, née Mabson, and two sons, Jordan and Vincent, live close enough to their babcia for regular visits.

 A certain café in Lower Hutt hosts a full table of Polish chatter most Sundays after Polish Mass in nearby Avalon.
 Congregation members like Anna gather casually and enjoy one another’s company for an hour or so.
-It is not the 800-strong Little Poland of Pahiatua, but it remains an appreciated link to their Polish heritage for those who arrived in 1944, and others years later.
+It is not the 800-strong Little Poland of Pahiatua, but it remains an appreciated link to old friends and their Polish heritage.

-Anna’s invisible wall has long lost its power.
+Anna’s invisible walls have long lost their power.

 © Barbara Scrivens, 2017